-- Install and set up your development environment as described at the beginning of Part II of this document.
-For Android programmers, it is important that you work through Lessons 1 through 4 of the Codelabs for Android Developer Fundamentals (V2) or read through the equivalent sections of the Busy Coder's Guide to Android Development.
-For iOS programmers, you should read and do the work in Chapters 1, 2 and 3 of Beginning iPhone Development with Swift 4. - 2.
+- 1. Install and set up your development environment as described at the beginning of Part II of this document.
+For Android programmers, it is important that you work through Lessons 1 through 4 of the Codelabs for Android Developer Fundamentals (V2): - https://developer.android.com/courses/fundamentals-training/toc-v2 For iOS programmers, you should read and do the work in Chapters 1, 2 and 3 of Beginning iPhone Development with Swift 5. - 3.
 Throughout this course we will require that you make use proper source-code control, beginning with this assignment.
-Since every assignment builds upon the last, it is critical that you maintain a healthy codebase with the ability to rollback errors.
+Since every assignment builds upon the last, it is critical that you maintain a healthy codebase with the ability to undo/rollback errors.
 If you are not already familiar with any form of source code control, please be sure to review the side video on this topic.